graphpql/graphpinator-constraint-directives/README.md

 ### Add constraint to Type & Interface & InputType

 Special case is `ObjectConstraint` which declares additional information on which fields must be filled.
-It is a flexible solution to the input-union problem, but can also by applied on Interface/Type to semanticaly indicate which values are returned.
+It is a flexible solution to the input-union problem, but can also be applied on Interface/Type to semantically indicate which values are returned.

 ```php
 class DogOrCatInput extends \Graphpinator\Type\InputType